ICC COLLOQUIUM

 The ICC Reform Process Series – 2021/2022

-Given the ICC Prosecutor’s significant role, and the concerns of African and other States Parties and civil society about the recent selection process for the ICC Prosecutor whose term began in June 2021, CILPA, convened four separate roundtables with leading experts from academia, governments, and civil society.
+Given the ICC Prosecutor’s significant role, and the concerns of African and other States Parties and civil society about the recent selection process for the ICC Prosecutor whose term began in June 2021, CILPA, the American Society of International Law, and the International Nuremberg Principles Academy convened four separate roundtables with leading experts from academia, governments, and civil society.

 The first of these assessed the ICC Assembly of States Parties’ selection process for the ICC Prosecutor.
 Panelists were invited to debate the pros and cons of the recent search, the role of the ASP, and civil society as well as how to strengthen future competency-based searches for ICC principals starting with the pending position of deputy prosecutor.
 This event took place on 29 March 2021.

-CILPA then convened the second event to discuss the achievements of the African ICC prosecutor and the challenges that await the next prosecutor.
+The second event discussed the achievements of the African ICC prosecutor and the challenges that await the next prosecutor.
 This event took place on 19 October 2021.

 The final event of this series, taking into account the three preceding events, discussed the prospects for resetting the Africa-ICC relationship.
 This event took place on 12 January 2022.